sshaaf/sshaaf.github.io/content/post/my-first-6-hours-with-rust.md

 ```

 ## Ownership!
 In Java objects are managed by the GC (Garbage collector), we all have a need and dislike relationship with somewhat (my opnion offcourse).
 And this also means that we primarily deal with references.
 The cool thing about references is that its easy to build up this amazing object model.
-The not so very cool thing it managing it and its use of memory.
+The not so very cool thing is managing it and its use of memory.
 Hence the "Garbage collector 👽".
 While Java brings a particular reference/object for more accessibility, Rust takes a rather different approach and dictates that there is only one owner at a time.
 Take an example of the following code which takes a `String` similar to a `StringBuilder`:

 ```rust
 let s1 = String::from("hello"); // s1 owns the String data